Riouken/cTab/README.md

 * Improved Zeus support when remote controlling AI
 * cTab can now be operated as Zeus even with default keybinding `H`
 * Added MicroDAGR hand-held GPS.
   It features a self-centring small view mode that can be kept visible while navigating and a large view mode that allows for user interaction.
-The small view mode can be zoomed in and out using the `Zoom_In` and `Zoom_Out` keys.
+The small view mode can be kept open while navigating and zoomed in and out using the `Zoom_In` and `Zoom_Out` keys.
+Only units with a cTab device in your own group are displayed.
-  Only units with a cTab device in your own group are displayed, unless you have "connected" it to a tablet (i.e. you are carrying one).
+  The MicroDAGR can also operate as a companion device to the Tablet (i.e. you are carrying both) and in that case the MicroDAGR will show you the same BFT data as your Tablet.
 * Added configurable server-side list of helmets that define the presence of a helmet camera, defaulting to vanilla ArmA 3 and BWmod helmet models with a camera.
 * Improved co-pilot seat detection for helicopters as previously the TAD could not be accessed when in the co-pilot seat of some community provided helicopters
 * Enabled support for CBA Keybinding system to make key bind changes more user friendly and changeable without a restart.
 Userconfig settings now define the default keybinds.